 Infection Prevention and Control

-Effective infection prevention and control practices support reduced risk of infection transmission between patients, healthcare workers and others in the healthcare environment; they are an essential component of safe, quality health care.
+Effective infection prevention and control practices reduce the risk of transmission of infections between patients, healthcare workers and others in the healthcare environment.

 Infections associated with the provision of health care affect patients, consumers, and the health workforce:

 - Can cause considerable harm and may increase the risk of morbidity, and death